pinefoambath/pinefoambath/README.md

 When I'm not working or studying there is ~~ sometimes 🙃 ~~ time for personal projects:

 * 🗞 I've made and am hosting the [Good News Mix](https://play.google.com/store/apps/details?id=com.rollmopsgames.guardianapp2020), an Android app that gives you a break from bad news.
-Made with Java in the Android SDK, available on the Google Play store.
+Made with Java in Android SDK, available on the Google Play store.

 * 🛰 Made [Mars Rover app](https://github.com/pinefoambath/mars-rover-express-app) with Express and Node.js, to track the latest images sent back from Nasa's Mars rovers.